Configuring Communication with the Internet

 Licensing.
 Tableau products connect to the internet to activate product keys.
-Unless you activate Tableau software with the Offline Activation Tool, all Tableau products must have continuous access to the internet to validate their licenses.
+Unless you activate Tableau software with the Offline Activation Tool, all Tableau products must have continuous access to the internet to validate their licences.

 Tableau Server needs to connection to the following internet locations for licensing purposes:

 Requests to the above domains may be on port 80 or 443.
 Port 80 is used for certificate validation (revocation, certificate chain, etc).
 Port 443 is used for SSL connections.